Pinterest Branding and Marketing Strategy

 - "in stock" ("instock"), "preorder", "backorder" (or "pending"), "out of stock" (or "oos"), and "discontinued"

 Pinterest is a growing market and it's ease of use will only keep it's users increasing.
 Like StumbleUpon the concept just lends itself to mobile (which everyone knows will only build over time).
 Statistics show that half of all iPad social sharing activity is on Pinterest.
 On the iPhone it comes second in usage only to Facebook, owning 34.2% of the market...
 Which is nothing to scoff at.

 We recommend a Pinterest presence to all of our clients and we look forward to seeing how this social giant grows.
 One other important point...
 Pinterest is just fun!
 It's a great distraction and a good way to find inspiration if your struggling with a particular issue.
 If you have any advice on the topic or questions about this Pinterest tutorial, please feel free to leave them below.
-If you've found this information useful, please share with your friends.
+If you've found this info useful, please share.